Skip to main content

 Should I put money down or invest it?
 If your auto loan rate is 5% and you can earn 10% in the stock market, the math says invest.
 But cars depreciate while investments can lose value too.
 A 20% down payment keeps you from going upside down and reduces total interest.
 For most people, the down payment is the safer move.

-Is it better to lease or buy?
 Leasing is cheaper monthly but you own nothing at the end.
 Buying costs more monthly but you build equity and can drive the car payment-free after the loan ends.
 If you drive fewer than 12,000 miles per year and want a new car every 3 years, leasing can work.
 If you keep cars for 5+ years, buying wins by a large margin.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.